-(a) Erreur sur la nature du contrat - a mistake as to the nature of the agreement.
-Classically this is where one party thought that an item was being loaned while the other party thought that a gift was being made;
+- (a) Erreur sur la nature du contrat a mistake as to the nature of the agreement.
+Classically this is where one party thought that an item was being loaned while the other party thought that a gift was being made; - (b) Erreur sur l'objet a mistake as to the subject matter of the contract; and - (c) Erreur sur la cause a mistake as to the basis or purpose of the agreement.

-(b) Erreur sur l'objet - a mistake as to the subject matter of the contract; and would receive royalties in return for allowing HRCKY to operate a Hard Rock Café selling food and beverage and merchandise in the Cayman Islands.
+The pleaded case referred to erreur sur la cause, namely that "The vast majority of restaurants (owned by the Hard Rock Group) made a loss and were not profitable", however it was not a erreur sur la cause because the basis or purpose of the Franchise Agreement were clear to both parties, namely Hard Rock would receive royalties in return for allowing HRCKY to operate a Hard Rock Café selling food and beverage and merchandise in the Cayman Islands.
 Rather, HRCKY's complaint is that they did not understand that an essential part of the Hard Rock Café franchise, namely the sale of food and beverage, was based on a model where the vast majority of the food and beverage side of Hard Rock cafes owned by the Hard Rock Group made a loss and were not profitable.